-On the transmission substation, we deployed real-world devices (SEL 351A, SEL 451, GE L90) and on the control center we deployed HMI apps (Wonderware, Triangle Microworks SCADA Data Gateway), commonly found in the US electric power grid.
+On the transmission substation, we deployed real-world devices (SEL 351A, SEL 451, GE L90) and on the control center we deployed HMI apps (Wonderware, Triangle Microworks SCADA Data Gateway) that are commonly used in the US electric power grid.

 Implementing Security with Secure DDS

 In the retrofit demonstration, we replaced the DNP3 link between the control center and the substation with a modern WAN network running an early access version of RTI Connext DDS with security extensions.
-Everything was compliant with the recently adopted DDS security specification.
+Everything in the demo was compliant with the recently adopted DDS security specification.

-Effective DNP3 was established between the devices in the transmission substation and the applications in the control center by tunneling the DNP3 messages over the RTI Connext DDS DataBus.
-DDS security extensions allowed only authenticated components on the bus, and furthermore allowed only components with "write" permissions to modify data, and only components with "read" permissions to access data.
-The ScadaConverter unobtrusively exploded the DNP3 payloads into a data model suitable for analysis by the AnomalyDetector(s) written in Lua, leveraging the rich structured data modeling capabilities of DDS for data in motion.
+An effective DNP3 link was established between the devices in the transmission substation and the applications in the control center by tunneling DNP3 messages over the RTI Connext DDS databus.
+DDS security extensions allowed only authenticated components on the bus, and further allowed only components with "write" permissions to modify data and only components with "read" permissions to access data.
+The ScadaConverter unobtrusively exploded the DNP3 payloads into a data model suitable for analysis by the AnomalyDetector(s) written in Lua, leveraging the rich, structured data modeling capabilities of DDS for data in motion.
 The detectors continuously published metrics and raised alerts when anomalies were detected.
-You can see the logical data flow above.
+This logical data flow is illustrated in the figure above.

 Testing showed that our solution was able to securely tunnel DNP3 traffic between unmodified legacy SCADA devices and applications.
 We found that the secure DDS infrastructure did not negatively impact the operation of the testbed transmission substation environment.
-Control system communication between client and slave devices was not interrupted.
+In addition, control system communication between client and slave devices was not interrupted.

 At the same time, our solution was able to thwart eavesdropping and man-in-the-middle attacks.
-The data-centric attack detectors were able to tap into the flows and raise alerts for various insider attacks including identity spoofing by a malicious component, unauthorized firmware upgrades, unsupported requests, high risk commands and denial of service.
-In contrast, the legacy SCADA communications were susceptible to both man-in-the-middle attacks and insider threats.
+The data-centric attack detectors were able to tap into the flows and raise alerts for various insider attacks, including identity spoofing by a malicious component, unauthorized firmware upgrades, unsupported requests, high risk commands and denial of service (DNS) attacks.
+Without the solution, legacy SCADA communications would still be susceptible to both man-in-the-middle attacks and insider threats.

 Want to learn more?